 The raw water quantities permitted to be pumped from the City's wellfield by the South Florida Water Management District are provided in Table 4.6.
-The relevant time period is "After April 13, 2010" when the City is permitted to withdraw up to 3,106 million gallons of water from the Biscayne Aquifer each year(8.51 mgd).
-This quantity is the City's "base condition water use".
-Under the SFWMD's Regional Water Availability (RWA) Rule adopted on February 16, 2007, raw water withdrawals from the Biscayne Aquifer are limited to the permittee's "base condition water use" which is defined as the basis for establishing permitted water quantities.
-For a water utility, the "base condition water use" is the maximum quantity of water withdrawn by the applicant from the permitted source during any consecutive twelve-month period during the five years preceding April 1, 2006.
-The City of Margate's "base condition water use" is 3,106 million gallons per year or 8.51 mgd.
+The relevant time period is "After April 13, 2010".
+The City is permitted to withdraw up to 3,106 million gallons of water from the Biscayne Aquifer each year.
+This is an annual average daily quantity of 8.51 mgd.